yoshiharuyamashita/yoshiharuyamashita.com/content/post/first-win-at-othello.md

 description = ""
 draft = false
 tags = []
-title = "First Win on Othello" topics = []
+title = "First Win at Othello" topics = []

 +++

 Yesterday was a memorable day.

-I finally managed to beat my friend on Othello :-)
+I finally managed to beat my friend at Othello :-)

 <!--more-->